 Deborah's bottom's up innovation methodology Improvisational Innovation™ − an annual process that engages all the organization's talents in a safe and trusted environment.
 In the era of AI disruption, this methodology addresses a critical challenge: while AI automates routine innovation tasks, organizations need processes that unlock distinctly human capabilities—creativity, adaptive thinking, intuition, and judgment.

-Deborah has served as a media commentator for MSNBC, FOX News, CNBC + CNN.
+Deborah has served as a television commentator for MSNBC, FOX News, CNBC + CNN.

 New ideas and bold bets are essential for the livelihood and survival of any organization operating in today’s competitive marketplace and era of exponential growth.
 On the minds of many leaders are questions like, “How do I know where the next big idea is?” and “What are the incremental or groundbreaking ideas that can be cultivated from my employees?”
 In this course, innovation thought leader Deborah Perry Piscione shares her bottom-up proprietary methodology that engages all the talents of the entire organization.